Johndpete316/tmux-config/README.md

   - Changes the default prefix to `Ctrl-a` (instead of `Ctrl-b`).
   - Enables mouse support and disables automatic window renaming.
   - Provides convenient keybindings for splitting panes, switching windows/panes, and reloading the config.
-  - Sets up Alt+number shortcuts for quick window switching.
+  - Sets up Alt+number switches to window and creates it if it does not exit
-  - Styles the tmux status bar for clarity.

 - **.tmux-startup.sh**: Bash script to automatically create (or attach to) a main tmux session with multiple pre-configured windows and panes for different projects and tools (e.g., server, htop, terminals).